anirudh10/minimal-bootstrap-hugo-theme/exampleSite/content/post/Systemd.md

 +++
 ## UseCase

 At work, you might have executed "sudo service some-service start" and your service magically starts.

 How does that happen?
 There are two ways I know - systemd and init.d.

 Let's look at systemd.

-## Code
+## The How to

 1. Create an id-generator-service.service file that you'll provide to systemd.